FarronF/limerick-council-meetings/meetings/2022/09/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 12th July 2022.md

 On the proposal of Councillor Sheahan, seconded by Councillor Keary, it was agreed to

-allocate €3,000 to Robertstown Church.---
+allocate €3,000 to Robertstown Church.
+---
 4

 On the proposal of Councillor Keary, seconded by Councillor Sheahan, it was agreed to